 It was no question I made the right decision when I chose to pursue an education and career in nutrition.

-The food pyramid, specifically whole wheat and low-fat dairy products (foods I had been taught were “healthy”), seemed to make everything worse.
+Certain foods I had been taught were “healthy” seemed to make everything worse.

 Prilosec, lactaid pills, endoscopies and restrictive diets (out of desperation) were just not cutting it.
 I felt helpless and pretty frustrated that I wasn’t able to resolve this on my own after so many years of training in the health field.
 As time passed, more food allergies developed to the point where I became scared to eat anything I didn’t make myself, not knowing how my body would react.
 It was not fun and not sustainable.

 At my wit’s end, in 2014 I started over and began working with a holistic nutrition consultant, who taught me all about leaky gut and how to heal it with nutrition.